Your Telstra phone service is being permanently switched off.

 Hardware firmware bugs on the NBN version.
 The Business Gateway had significant reliability problems.
 Configuration settings would not save.
 Some businesses went through three router replacements before getting one that worked reliably.
 One Telstra engineer acknowledged, in a conversation documented by an IT provider, that faults may have affected as many as one-third of the entire DOT customer base.

 If internet goes down, phones go down.
 DOT has no PSTN fallback and no mobile failover.
 A broadband outage takes out your entire phone system.
+If business-critical uptime is a concern, our guide to when VoIP is not the right choice covers the scenarios where you need additional failover planning.
 For a business that takes calls as its primary customer touchpoint, this is a significant operational risk.

 Support quality.
 Telstra's support staff were repeatedly described in public forums as having limited understanding of DOT's own features and functions.
 One business documented 8 months without a working landline despite repeated support calls.
 Another experienced 6 days of complete phone outage during a number migration that should have been straightforward.
 Broken documentation links, incorrect escalation paths, and repeated callback failures are consistent themes across customer accounts.

 No modern features.
 No softphone app.
 No mobile integration.
 No CRM connection.
 No call recording.
 No unified communications.
 No video.
-DOT is basic call routing and voicemail, designed in 2012, at a price point that by 2022 was significantly more expensive than independent hosted VoIP providers offering far more capable systems.
-The Core L plan all-in minimum cost works out to approximately $180/month over a 24-month contract -- roughly two to three times what equivalent functionality costs from an independent provider today.
+DOT is basic call routing and voicemail, designed in 2012, at a price point that by 2022 was significantly more expensive than independent cloud phone system companies offering far more capable systems.
+The Core L plan all-in minimum cost works out to approximately $180/month over a 24-month contract, roughly two to three times what equivalent functionality costs from an independent provider today.

 Common Mistakes When Leaving DOT